Just what is a sandwich anyway?

 The challenge comes when we’re faced with the next generation of sandwiches.
 In our age of creative chefs and the quest for new culinary experiences, the pressure’s on for standard sandwiches to be spiced up, have new ingredients added, and the limits pushed.
 But will this next generation of sandwich change the definition of the sandwich we know and love?

-According to the Internet’s often-turned to fount of knowledge–Wikipedia–a sandwich is defined as a “food item, consisting of two or more slices of bread with one or more fillings between them.”
+According to the Internet’s often-turned to fount of knowledge–Wikipedia— when we ask, what is a sandwich, the answer comes back as a sandwich is defined as a “food item, consisting of two or more slices of bread with one or more fillings between them.”
 Apart from the literal definition, sandwiches are culturally defined as a lunch food or late-night snack, known for being portable, convenient, and easy to eat (since sandwiches are contained within the relatively sturdy slices of bread.)

 In fact, the historical lore of sandwiches (and most importantly, the etymological history of the name ‘sandwich’) comes from this same contemporary model of eating food on the go.
 The sandwich is named after the Earl of Sandwich, who is said to have asked his servant to bring him meat stuffed between two slices of bread so that he would be less inconvenienced while out hunting, playing cards, and just generally being a rich gentleman on the go.
 Apparently, his friends took notice and asked for ‘the same as Sandwich.’
 And so, the name stuck.